heindrichpaul/baker/docs/sections/development-life-cycle/design-a-recipe.md

     ```

-An interaction resembles a function, it takes input ingredients and outputs 1 of several possible events.
+An interaction resembles a function, it takes ingredients as input and fires (output) a minimum of 1 event as output.
 At runtime, when
-an event fires, baker tries to match the provided ingredients of 1 or several events to the input of awaiting interactions,
+an event fires, baker tries to match the provided ingredients of the fired events to the inpust of awaiting interactions,
-as soon as there is a match on data, baker will execute the interactions, creating a cascading effect that will execute
+as soon as there is a match on data, baker will execute the matched interactions, creating a cascading effect that will execute
 your business process in an asynchronous manner.

 This was a simple example, but you might have already concluded that this can be further composed into bigger processes by
-making new interactions that require events and ingredients which are output of previous interactions.
+making new interactions that require events and ingredients as input which are output of a previous interaction.

-You can create also interactions which take no input ingredients but are executed after events (with or without provided
+You can also create interactions with no ingredients as input which are executed after events (with or without provided
 ingredients) are fired, for this and other features please refer to the conceptual documentation found [here](../../reference/dsls/#events).

 ## The Recipe

-The final step is to create an object that will hold all of these descriptions into what we call a Recipe, this becomes
+The final step is to create an object that will hold all of these descriptions, called a Recipe, this becomes
-the "blueprint" of your process, it can define failure handling strategies, and will "auto-bind" the interactions, that
+the "blueprint" of your process, it can define failure handling strategies, and will "auto-bind" the interactions.
+That
-means it detects the composition between interactions by matching the ingredients provided by events to the input ingredients
+means it detects the composition between interactions by matching the ingredients provided by an event to the input ingredients
-required by interactions.
+required by an interaction.

 === "Scala"